 Edward Hopper (1882 – 1967)

 One of the more modern forms of Realism to develop was American Realism, which came about in the early 20th century.
-One of the most influential artists of this movement was Edward Hopper, whose artworks tended to focus on the isolation and solitude of modern life.
+Edward Hopper was one of the most influential artists of this movement.
+Hopper’s artworks tended to focus on the isolation and solitude of modern life.
 Existing as the most famous American Realist painter, Hopper was said to have created a more honest portrait of 20th century America than any other artist at that time.

 Within Hopper’s works, he typically depicts individuals as solitary and detached from their environments, as his paintings explored the essence of modern city life.
 He often referred to the psychological states of the individuals within his paintings and forced viewers to complete the portrayal of his works themselves through their own understanding.
 This was very influential within the art world, as it encouraged other movements to leave the understanding of their artworks up to the viewer to decide.